section-engineering-education/engineering-education/content/articles/how-to-perform-containerized-static-application-security-testing(sast)-using-mobsf-within-a-docker-container/index.md

 ### What is SAST
 Static Application Security Testing, known as SAST for short, is a method of vulnerability testing that analyses the source code of an application to determine the security vulnerabilities that may cause the application to be compromised.

 > A vulnerability is any loophole within an application that can be exploited by a bad actor to gain access to the application or propagate malware through the application.
 A vulnerability that is not fixed could lead to dire consequences for the user and owners of an application.
-SAST is one of the ways used to assess application vulnerabilities.
+SAST is one of the ways used to scan and assess applications for vulnerabilities.

-SAST scans applications before the compilation of the code, a scenario also known as the white box testing normally done at the beginning of the SDLC because it does not require an executing application.
+SAST scans applications before the compilation of the code right at the beginning of the SDLC because it does not require an executing application.

+The above scenario is also known as the white box testing.

-SAST helps developers identify weaknesses of an application in the early stages of development and quickly resolve issues that may otherwise have effects on the final rolled out application.
+Developers can therefore identify shortcomings of an application in the early stages of development and quickly resolve issues that may otherwise have effects on the final rolled out application.

+Developers can also systematically track the vulnerability trends within the application.
+This process promotes the creation of an SDLC (Software Development Life Cycle) that is secure and efficient.

-SAST is done using different tools which provide visual representations of the problems identified, making it easy to navigate the code and can also provide suggestions on how to fix the vulnerabilities identified within the code.
+The visual representations of the problems identified as provided by the different SAST tools makes it easy to navigate the code and can also provide suggestions on how to fix the vulnerabilities identified within the code.

-SAST tools support the creation of customized reports; these reports can be downloaded offline and tracked through dashboards.
+Customized reports downloadable and visible offline are supported by most SAST tools and can also tracked through dashboards.

-Tracking all security issues systematically reported by the tool can help fix these problems quickly and promote the rollout of applications with fewer problems.
-This process promotes the creation of an SDLC that is secure and efficient.

 ### Differences between SAST and DAST
 There are two different types of application Security Testing i.e., SAST and DAST (Dynamic Application Security Testing).